Waylon Jennings: Later years

-In the mid-1980s, Johnny Cash, Kris Kristofferson, Willie Nelson, and Jennings formed a successful group called the Highwaymen.
-Aside from his work with the Highwaymen, Jennings released a gold album WWII (1982) with Willie Nelson.
+In the mid-1980s, Jennings, Johnny Cash, Kris Kristofferson, and Willie Nelson, formed a successful group called the Highwaymen.
+Aside from his work with the Highwaymen, Jennings released a gold album WWII (1982) with Nelson.

 In 1985, Jennings joined with USA for Africa to record "We Are the World", but he left the studio because of a dispute over the song's lyrics that were to be sung in Swahili.
 By this time, his sales had decreased.
 After the release of Sweet Mother Texas, Jennings signed with MCA Records.
 His debut release with the label, Will the Wolf Survive (1985), peaked at number one in Billboard's Country albums in 1986.
 Jennings's initial success tailed off, and in 1990, he signed with Epic Records.
 His first release, The Eagle, became his final top 10 album.

 Also in 1985, he made a cameo appearance in the live-action children's film Sesame Street Presents: Follow That Bird.
 In the movie, he plays a turkey farm truck driver who gives Big Bird a lift.
 He also sings one of the film's songs, entitled "Ain't No Road Too Long".
 In 1993, in collaboration with Rincom Children's Entertainment, Jennings recorded an album of children's songs, Cowboys, Sisters, Rascals & Dirt, which included "Shooter's Theme", a tribute to his 14-year-old with the theme of "a friend of mine".

 As his record sales and radio play declined through the 1990s, Jennings continued to draw large crowds to his live performances.
 In 1994 Jennings made a small appearance in the movie Maverick, with Mel Gibson, Jodie Foster, and James Garner.

 In 1996, Jennings released his album, Right for the Time.
 In 1997, after the Lollapalooza tour, he decreased his tour schedule to focus on his family.
 In 1998, Jennings teamed up with Bare, Jerry Reed, and Mel Tillis to form the Old Dogs.
 The group recorded a double album of songs by Shel Silverstein.

 In mid-1999, Jennings assembled what he referred to as his "hand-picked dream team" and formed Waylon & the Waymore Blues Band.
 Consisting primarily of former Waylors, the 13-member group performed concerts from 1999 to 2001.
 As his health declined, Jennings decided to end his touring career.
 In January 2000, Jennings recorded what became his final album at Nashville's Ryman Auditorium, Never Say Die: Live.